Skip to main content

 - Write integration tests for all endpoints

-When you start a Forge session, the system:
+When you start an AI agent session, the system:

-3. Injects rules into the AI's system prompt
+3. Injects guidelines into the AI's system prompt

-4. Applies rules to every response throughout the session
+4. Applies guidelines to every response throughout the session

-The rules become part of the AI's "personality" for that session, influencing every decision it makes about your code.
+The guidelines become part of the AI's "personality" for that session, influencing every decision it makes about your code.

 Advanced Strategies